ElonXun/react-render-portal/README.md

 # react-render-portal
-a react component to render into body
+a react component to render in body